silverstripe/cwp/docs/en/user.md

 The logos aren't automatically resized, so make sure they are exactly the size you'd like them to appear before uploading them.

+## Customising favicon and Apple Touch Web Clip icons

+With the default CWP theme, icons in `themes/default/ico` are used by default to display the favicon and Apple Touch Web Clip icons, the latter are used when you bookmark the website to the home screen of an iOS device.

+These can be changed as follows:

+ * Open the CMS and proceed to the *Settings* section, *Logos/Icons* tab
+ * Find the fields for favicon and Apple Touch and drop in new images for each
+ * Press *Save*

+Please ensure the favicon.ico file you upload is either 16x16, 32x32 or 48x48 in dimension and is in a Windows compatible ICO format.

+Apple Touch Web Clip icons *must* be uploaded in the correct dimensions as per the label next to each field, and they must be in PNG format.

 ## Embedding iframes